daattali/shinyforms/README.md

 # shinyforms - Easily create questionnaire-type forms with Shiny

 **Note: This is very much a work in progress in its baby stages.
-This package has 3 hours of work in it currently.**
+This package only has one day's worth of work in it.
+It's functional and works on a basic level, but there are many many more awesome things planned.
+Work on this package is temporarily halted until I graduate because I have to focus on my thesis for a few weeks! :(**

 - [What does shinyforms do?](#what-does-shinyforms-do)
 - [But, why?](#buy-why)